JongKyeongLee/kokoa-clone/readme.md

-# Kokoa Clone Update
+# Kokoa Clone 2020 Update

-HTML & CSS is so much fun!
+HTML & CSS are so much fun!